Dom1L/GDSC23/README.md

 - colorednoise

 ## Usage
-1. Install the necessary dependencies specified in the "Dependencies" section.
+1. Clone this repository.
-2. Clone this repository.
+2. Install the necessary dependencies specified in the "Dependencies" section, e.g. using ``pip install -r requirements.txt``
 3. Make sure that the data folder is set up correctly.
 4. Navigate to the notebooks directory and read the README.
 5. Decide which hyperparameters to use, whether to use a pretrained model, etc.